-Iraq.was a strategic victory for President Trump and an opportunity to roll it into a political masterstroke, as well — the immediate and complete withdrawal of US troops from
+It was a strategic victory for President Trump and an opportunity to roll it into a political masterstroke, as well — the immediate and complete withdrawal of US troops from Iraq.

 Of late, brave young Iraqis have taken to the streets to protest against their corrupt rulers and Iranian-backed Shiite militias.

 Since September, more than 500 Iraqis have been killed for opposing the Iranian satrap-state that rules them.

 America doesn’t need to be in Iraq to advance and maintain its Mideast interests.

 Those who advocate staying in Iraq are arguing largely from an admirable but impractical principle — the US must not cut and run.